 - Trellis structure for plantings and vines above the garage doors

 - Planters or greenery on sides of doors

 - Paint or stain, and using accents colors

 “Painting your garage door a contrasting or bold color makes a visual statement,” Lisa says.
 “In my opinion, darker colors tend to recede while lighter colors actually pop out more.
 If you prefer to have your garage door ‘disappear,’ paint it the same color as your house.”

 Whatever the style of your home, the right garage door can make an impact, creating curb appeal as well as increasing the functionality of your home.

-Woman-founded in 1985 and 100% Employee-Owned, Harrell Remodeling has been creating distinctive homes in Silicon Valley and on the mid-Peninsula for 35 years.
+Woman-founded and 100% Employee-Owned, Harrell Remodeling has been creating distinctive homes in Silicon Valley and on the mid-Peninsula since 1985.
 If you are considering transforming your space, allow our award-winning Design + Build team to help you create the home of your dreams.
 Reach out to us to set up your design consultation or sign up for one of our frequent and informative educational workshops.